oystelan/CFDwavemaker/docs/source/inputfile_description.rst

 Lagrangian Stretched grid interpolation (LSgrid) ................................................

-Lagrangian stretching, based on sigma transforms are used in combination with a stretching factor which is dependent on distance to surface, giving high resolution in z direction at the surface, and lower at depth.
+Lagrangian stretching, based on sigma transforms are used in combination with a stretching factor, dependent on distance to surface, giving high resolution in z direction at the surface, and lower at depth.
 This provides a very efficient way of describing the velocity profile underneath the sea surface accurately with a minimum number of points.
 The time interpolation is linear.
+To specify the use of a lagrangian streched grid interpolation scheme, the keyword **[lsgrid]** is used.

 .. list-table::
     :widths: 20 70 10